 |Other Partners||Cariboo Agricultural Research Alliance (CARA), BC Agriculture and Climate Adaptation Research Network (BC-ACARN), Young Agrarians|

-Climate change projections for more variability in conditions across the seasons will increase the complexity of management for agriculture.
-Local research, including evaluation of technologies, practices and production systems, will support producers with managing through a range of conditions.
-Effective sharing of research results and knowledge transfer is also a high priority for Cariboo producers.
+Climate change is resulting in more variability in conditions across the seasons, which is increasing the complexity of managing agricultural operations.
+Local research, including evaluation of technologies, practices and production systems, will support producers in managing through a range of conditions.

 This strategic plan identifies an approach for the Cariboo Agricultural Research Alliance (CARA) (formally launched in 2018 through an earlier CAI project) to use limited research resources for broad and strategic benefit.
 The plan was informed by background research, a ranking matrix and consultation with stakeholders, including two thematic focus groups to develop the two top research priorities.

 While developing the strategic plan, this project:

 - identified local sector research priorities using a matrix criteria that will enable the process to be replicated in the future